devanshi111/AcademicManagement/README.md

-# CollegeManagementSystem
+# AcademicManagementSystem
-A college management system built using Django framework.
+An academic management system built using Django framework.
 It is designed for student-teacher interaction .